-How much cash should I have in my bank account before I can quit my high-paying full-time job and try freelancing?
-Anything I should remember before I quit?
+How much cash or money should I have in my bank account before I can quit my high-paying full-time job and try freelancing?

-To answer this question, the first step it to calculate his minimum survival expenses.
+To answer the question of how much money one should accumulate before one can try freelancing, the first step it to calculate his minimum survival expenses.